Look outside London for Brexit-beating property

 Properties in places such as Leeds, Manchester and Sheffield start at a lower base point compared to property in London.
 The overall average property price in Sheffield for example stands at £198,103 (according to Rightmove), which is a rise of 6% compared to the previous year.
 The regeneration work within the city will help lift the prices further as new amenities and entertainment venues will make it a more attractive place to live in.

-Contact One Touch Property today to find more about this buy to let investment in Nottingham, and about investments offered elsewhere in the United Kingdom.
+Contact One Touch Property today to find more about this buy to let investment Salford and about buy to let investments in the United Kingdom in the United Kingdom.

 To conclude, even with Brexit around the corner, there are still opportunities for investment.
-Property prices in northern cities seem to more resilient to the uncertainty, and the sustainability of retirement home investments is underpinned by Britain’s ageing population rather than demand.
+Property prices in northern cities seem to more resilient to the uncertainty, and the sustainability of the care home industry is underpinned by Britain’s ageing population, meaning demand for care home accommodation will remain high.